4 tips to improve your vertical jump in volleyball

 The ability to jump high is coveted in volleyball.
-To some this comes naturally with height, but for others this comes with hard work.
+To some, this comes naturally with height, but for others, this comes with hard work.
 With any new skills, improvements take time, so don't be dismayed if you don't see the results you want instantly.
-Here are a some tips we teach at our volleyball camps to help you build up your vertical jump.
+Here are some tips we teach at our volleyball camps to help you build up your vertical jump.

 Tip #3: Build your lower body.
 Resistance training is a great way to increase your strength.
-A few exercises to start with are leg presses, Bulgarian split squats, calf raises, and dead lifts.
-As you train, try to use weights that allow you to do no more then 10 reps and no less then 5 reps and as you get stronger gradually increase the weight.
-Do this training once a a week and begin adding this slowly into your weekly workout to reduce your risk of injury.
+A few exercises to start with are leg presses, Bulgarian split squats, calf raises, and deadlifts.
+As you train, try to use weights that allow you to do no more than 10 reps and no less than 5 reps, and as you get stronger gradually increase the weight.
+Do this training once a week and begin adding this slowly into your weekly workout to reduce your risk of injury.

 Tip #4: Jump Rope.
 As simple as jumping rope sounds, it can be very effective.
 Jumping rope is great cardio and it also increases the size of your calf muscles.
 Add jumping rope as fast as you can for 30 seconds into your daily exercise to see major results.